jasmo2/document/top10RoRMistakes/top10RoRMistakes.md

 After refactoring, the publish method is push down into the model layer, as is shown now it could be access in the any controller with out repeating the code in multiple parts of the project.

 ## To much conditionals.
-Normally, developers using conditionals filter the application to go one way or another.But, sometimes to many of them in one method is a sign of **smelly code** ([How do I smell Ruby code?](http://rubylearning.com/blog/2011/03/01/how-do-i-smell-ruby-code/)), and they could be refactor.
+Is a common practice to use conditionals on an application, they are use to choose how a certain actions should behave, if one way or another.
+Although, sometimes there are to many of them in one method; giving an alert sign of *smelly code* ([How do I smell Ruby code?](http://rubylearning.com/blog/2011/03/01/how-do-i-smell-ruby-code/)) asking to refactor right away.

-For instance, let''s take the next piece of code as an example:
+For instance, lets take the next piece of code as an example:

 > app/controllers/users_controller.rb